MetOffice/monio/README.md

 ### Writing A FieldSet

-For debugging, it is may occasionally be useful to output a `FieldSet` from any arbitrary position in the code into a NetCDF so that it can be examined.
+For debugging, it may occasionally be useful to output a `FieldSet` from any arbitrary position in the code into a NetCDF so that it can be examined.
 For this reason, MONIO offers the following call:

 ```
 monio::Monio::get().writeFieldSet(localFieldSet, filePath);